qvik/gcp-data-training/README.md

 ### Exercise

-1. Draw an architecture diagram of the pipelines in Demo 2
+1. Draw an architecture diagram of the pipelines in Lab 2

 ### Clean up